(Reference Office: D.G.IT. – DESK III)

-The term “social security” is intended to mean the total of all interventions for the disbursement of assistance to citizens in need.
-Such interventions range from free care for indigents, to the creation and integration of bodies and institutions intended to offer maintenance and social assistance to citizens unable to work and without means of subsistence, as well as adequate access to means of subsistence to workers in cases of injury, illness, disability, old-age and involuntary unemployment.
+By “social security” we mean the set of measures aimed at providing benefits for citizens in need.
+These measures range from free care for the destitute, to the establishment and integration of bodies and institutions ensuring that maintenance and social assistance are provided to citizens unable to work and lacking the means to live, and that workers are provided with adequate means for living in the event of accident, illness, disability, old age and involuntary unemployment.

-- social assistance, in fulfilment of the generic function of protecting indigents, which extends to all citizens in need;
+– social assistance, which fulfils a general function of protecting the needy, extended to all citizens in case of need;

-- pensions, in fulfilment of the specific function of protecting workers.
+– social insurance, which fulfils the specific function of protecting workers.

 INTERNATIONAL SOCIAL SECURITY

-The term “international social security” is intended to mean the social protection of the citizens of one country resident in another country, guaranteed by international regulation.
-In the European Union, social protection is accomplished through application of the EU regulation on social security, immediately and directly applicable in all of the Union’s current 27 Member States.
+By “international social security” we mean the social protection of nationals habitually resident in another country, guaranteed by international regulations.
+In the European Union, social protection is ensured and provided through the implementation of the EU Social Security Regulations, which are self-executing, i.e. immediately and directly applicable in the current 27 EU Member States.

-In non-UE countries, social protection is normally activated through bilateral conventions.
+In the non-EU area, social protection is normally implemented and provided through bilateral Conventions.

-For details please consult the INPS web site.
+For details please consult the INPS website (sito web dell’INPS).

-As from February 2012 the bank designated for payment of pensions abroad is Citibank.
+Since February 2012 the payment of pensions abroad has been entrusted to Citibank.

 The procedures agreed between INPS and Citibank for providing proof of life require the pensioner to complete and sign a “Certificate of Life Form’ (received from the bank at his / her home address), and have it notarised by the consular office or a public official authorized by the legislation of his / her country of residence and sent it to the bank.
 At the website www.inps.citi.com you will find all the necessary information, including a list of Public Officials authorised to authenticate the Certificate of Life in each country or geographical area, as well as telephone and email references dedicated to user assistance, which the parties concerned may also contact directly.